-SARPi Project - Slackware ARM on a Raspberry Pi
+SARPi Project - Slacking on a Raspberry Pi

 The SARPi4 installer image and packages has been created specifically for installing Slackware ARM 14.2 soft float port on the Raspberry Pi 4 and Raspberry Pi 400, and incorporates the kernel_sarpi4, kernel-modules-sarpi4, sarpi4-boot-firmware, and sarpi4-hacks-4.0 packages.
-The installer image and packages were built on a Raspberry Pi 4 Model B Rev 1.2 running Slackware ARM 14.2, using the official Slackware ARM 14.2 initial RAM disk and Raspberry Pi Foundation GitHub repository sources.
+The installer image and packages were built on a Raspberry Pi 4 Model B Rev 1.2 running Slackware ARM 14.2, using a modified Slackware ARM 14.2 initial RAM disk and the official Raspberry Pi GitHub repository sources.

 Additional Slackware ARM 14.2 packages

-Additional Slackware ARM 14.2 packages supporting SARPi mini-projects, or any other needful purpose(s).
+Additional supporting SARPi mini-projects, or any other needful purpose(s).

 This SARPi installer image was created on 2021-03-12 08:25:00 UTC and uses kernel 5.10.22.

-* SARPi build timestamps are based on the UTC timezone.
+* All SARPi Project website file download timestamps are based on the UTC timezone.

 The installer is available as a disk image (.xz) archive to unpack and write to a SD card, or as a .zip archive containing all the necessary /boot files which you can manage yourself.
 Click on the filename to download.
 Click on 'md5' for the file checksum.